sccottt/bwco-asset-downloader/README.md

 - Reads from any number of JSON API endpoints
 - Compiles a list of asset URLs, based on specified JSON nodes
-- Downloads assets to the local machine, naming the files to match the JSON schema
+- Downloads assets to a temporary folder on the local machine, naming the files to match the JSON schema
 - Rewrites the paths of the assets in the JSON file(s) to match the local path, and saves the JSON file(s) locally
 - Moves fully downloaded JSON and asset files to a specified location on the local machine, overwriting any existing JSON & assets
+- Clears the temporary downloads folder

 ## Quick start